 Share information, don’t just expect input

 If you need to brainstorm new ideas for a project, don’t just summon team members to a meeting room and expect them to do it on the spot.
-When planning meetings – especially for brainstorming – gather inspiration, and write down your own ideas first.
-Then, give your attendees a heads up so they can come to the meeting well prepared.
+When planning meetings – especially for brainstorming – gather inspiration and write down your own ideas first.
+Then, give your attendees a heads-up so that they can come to the meeting well prepared.
 If planning tasks or goals, ask members to consider SMART goals beforehand to align objectives.
 You want them to be able to add value, so be sure to create a useful document in Paper that meeting participants can read ahead of the meeting – and even add their own ideas.

 Effective meetings should present themselves like any task: starting with a purpose and ending with a resolution, or at the very least, the agreed upon steps towards one.
 If the meeting is about overcoming an issue, give everyone present the opportunity to have their say on how to approach the problem.
 Then devote your meeting time to solving the problem as a team.
 Don’t let any meeting end without every person being clear on an action plan, with assigned due dates for who and when specific tasks need to be completed.